-In the world of high-tech start ups, that’s a place where new ventures share resources, drink coffee, and brush up against each other as a way of sparking insight and feeding creativity.
-As a family awkwardly surfing the digital learning curve, we’ve decided we’re something of a start up too.
+In the high-tech world this is a place where new ventures share resources, drink coffee, and brush up against each other as a way of sparking insight and feeding creativity.
+As head of a family awkwardly surfing the digital learning curve, I’ve decided that we’re something of a start up too.

-At familyCoding we want more out of life than to be mere consumers of software and gadgets.
-We want to understand the world we’re living in.
-We want it to be a place that we’re programming, not a place that is programming us.
-We want to be informed, skilled and active digital citizens, equipped to make the best choices for ourselves and the people we care about.
+I want more for us than to be mere consumers of software and gadgets.
+I want to understand the world we’re living in.
+I want it to be a place that we’re programming, not a place that is programming us.
+I want to be a more informed, skilled digital citizen, equipped to make the best choices for myself and the people I care about.

-That’s why we’re learning to code, or hoping the master at least the fundamentals of computational thinking.
+That’s why I’m learning to code, or hoping the master at least the fundamentals of computational thinking.
 It’s a challenge, but it’s worth it.
-It can actually be fun, and more and more these days, we can learn it for free.
-As we’re discovering, there are a lot of people on the web who are more than happy to help us out.
+It can actually be fun, and more and more these days, anyone can learn it for free.
+As I’m discovering, there are a lot of people on the web who are more than happy to me out.

 So, welcome!
-Browse the blog, check out the links, please comment and please let us know if you’ve got a cool place where we can hang out too.
+Browse the blog, check out the links, please comment and please let me know if you’ve got a cool place where we can hang out too.

 That’s what incubators are for.